-I am an Assistant Professor of Teaching in the Department of Statistics at University of California Irvine.
+I am an Assistant Professor of Teaching (tenure-track) and Vice Chair of Undergraduate Studies in the Department of Statistics at School of Information and Computer Sciences at University of California Irvine.
 I am an educator with an interest in statistics and data science education and I am an applied statistician with experience in educational research.
 In short, my educational work is in statistics and data science and my statistics and data science work is in education (Pre K - graduate school).

 This is how my name is pronounced: